Town-of-Impostors/TownOfImpostors/README.md

 ---

-# Roles, Abilities & Custom Options
+# Roles, Abilities, Modifiers & Custom Options

 ### Keybindings
 From 1.6.0 onwards, you can now use keys **1, 2, 3, 4, Z, X** to activate abilities.